Tagore-2003/RFID-Unifed-citizen-service-Management-system/README.md

 # RFID-Based Unified Citizen Services Management System

+## My Project
+This is my first GitHub repository

 ## 📌 Overview
 This project is a multi-service embedded system built using the LPC2148 (ARM7TDMI-S) microcontroller.
 It integrates multiple citizen services such as PAN information, ATM operations, Digital Voting, and Driving License verification using a single RFID card.